DjangoGirls/tutorial/intro_to_command_line/README.md

-# Introduction to Command Line
+# Introduction to command-line interface

-## What is command line?
+Huh, it's exciting, right?!
+You'll write your first line of code in just a few minutes :)

+__Let us first introduce you to your first new friend: the command line!__

 The following steps will show you how to use the black window all hackers use.
-It might look a bit scary at first, but really, it is just a prompt, waiting for commands from you.
+It might look a bit scary at first but really it's just a prompt waiting for commands from you.

+## What is a command line?

-The window, which is usually called the *command line*, is a text-based application for viewing, handling and manipulating files on your computer (much like e.g. Windows Explorer or Finder on Mac, but without the graphical interface).
-Other names for the command line are: *cmd*, *prompt*, *console* or *terminal*.
+The window, which is usually called the __command line__ or __command-line interface__, is a text-based application for viewing, handling and manipulating files on your computer (much like e.g. Windows Explorer or Finder on Mac, but without the graphical interface).
+Other names for the command line are: *cmd*, *CLI*, *prompt*, *console* or *terminal*.

+## Open the command-line interface

+To start some experiments we need to open our command-line interface first.

+### Windows

+Go to Start menu → All Programs → Accessories → Command Prompt.

+### Mac OS X

+Applications → Utilities → Terminal.

+### Linux

+It's probably under Applications → Accessories → Terminal, but that may depend on your version system.
+If it's not there, just Google it :)

+## Prompt

+You know should see a white or black window that is waiting for your commands.

+If you're on Mac or Linux, you probably see `$`, just like this:

+    $

+On Windows, it's a `>` sign, like this:

+    >

+Each command will be prepended by this and one space, but you don't have to type it.
+Your computer will do it for you :)

+> Just a small note: in your case there maybe something like `C:\Users\ola>` or `Olas-MacBook-Air:~ ola$` before the prompt sign and that's 100% correct.
+In this tutorial we will just simplify it to the bare minimum.

+## Your first command! \o/

+Let's start with something simple.
+Type this command:

+    $ whoami

+or

+    > whoami

+And then hit Enter.
+This is our result:

+    $ whoami
+    olasitarska

+As you can see, computer just presented you your username.
+Neat, huh?:)

+> Try to type each command, do not copy paste.
+You'll remember more this way!

+## Basics

-Each operating system has a slightly different set of commands for the command line.
+Each operating system has a slightly different set of commands for the command line, so make sure to follow instructions for your operating system.
+Let's try this, shall we?

+### Current directory

+It'd be nice to know where are we now, right?
+Let's see.
+Type this command and hit enter:

+    $ pwd
+    /Users/olasitarska

+If you're on Windows:

+    > cd
+    C:\Users\olasitarska

+You'll probably see something similiar on your machine.
+Once you open command line you usually start at your user's home directory.

+---

+### List files and directories

+What's in it?
+It'd be cool to find out.
+Let's see:

+    $ ls
+    Applications
+    Desktop
+    Downloads
+    Music
+    ...

+ Windows:

+    > dir
+     Directory of C:\Users\olasitarska
+    05/08/2014 07:28 PM <DIR>      Applications
+    05/08/2014 07:28 PM <DIR>      Desktop
+    05/08/2014 07:28 PM <DIR>      Downloads
+    05/08/2014 07:28 PM <DIR>      Music
+    ...

+---

+### Change current directory

+Maybe we can now go to our Desktop directory?

+    $ cd Desktop

+Windows:

+    > cd Desktop

+Check if it's really changed:

+    $ pwd
+    /Users/olasitarska/Desktop

+Windows:

+    > cd
+    C:\Users\olasitarska\Desktop

+Here it is!

+> PRO tip: if you type `cd D` and then hit `tab` on your keyboard, command line will automatically autofill the rest of the name so you can navigate faster.
+If there is more than one folder starting with "D", hit `tab` button twice to get a list of options.

+---

+### Create directory

+How about creating Django Girls directory on your desktop?
+You can do it this way:

+    $ mkdir djangogirls

+Windows:

+    > mkdir djangogirls

+This little command will create a folder with name `djangogirls` on your desktop.
+You can check if it's there just by looking on your Desktop or by running a `ls`/`dir` command!
+Try it :)

+> PRO tip: If you don't want to type the same commands over and over, try clicking `up arrow` and `down arrow` on your keyboard to cycle through recently used commands.

+---

+### Exercise!

+Small challenge for you: in your newly created `djangogirls` directory create a directory called `test`.
+Use `cd` and `mkdir` commands.

+#### Solution:

+    $ cd djangogirls
+    $ mkdir test
+    $ ls
+    test

+Windows:

+    > cd djangogirls
+    > mkdir test
+    > dir
+    05/08/2014 07:28 PM <DIR>      test

+Congrats! :)

+---

+### Clean up

+We don't want to leave a mess, so let's remove everything we did until that point.

+First, we need to get back to Desktop:

+    $ cd ..

+Windows:

+    > cd ..

+Making `cd` to `..` will change your current directory to the parent directory (which means directory that contain your current directory).

+Check where you are:

+    $ pwd
+    /Users/olasitarska/Desktop

+Windows:

+    > cd
+    C:\Users\olasitarska\Desktop

+Now time to delete `djangogirls` directory:

+    $ rm -r djangogirls

+Windows:

+    > rmdir /S djangogirls
+    djangogirls, Are you sure <Y/N>?
+Y

+Done!
+To be sure it's actually deleted, let's check it:

+    $ ls

+Windows:

+    > dir

+> __Attention__: eleting files using `del`, `rmdir` or `rm` is irrecoverable, meaning _deleted files will be gone forever_!
+So, be very careful with this command.

+### Exit

+That's it for now!
+You can safely close the command line now.
+Let's do it the hacker way, all right?:)

+    $ exit

+Windows:

+    > exit

+Cool, huh?:)

+## Summary

  Here is a summary of some useful commands:

 | Command (Windows)      | Command (Mac OS / Linux)    | Description | Example|
 | ------------- |-----------|-------------| -----|